nogibjj/afraa_noureen-IDS_706-Mini_Project_4/README.md

 ***

 #### Purpose
 This repo is for Mini-Project 4 of the Data Engineering course.
-It is specifically focused on establishing a GitHub Actions workflow designed to facilitate the systematic testing of the codebase against different Python versions.
+The purpose is to establish a GitHub Actions workflow designed to facilitate the systematic testing of the codebase against different Python versions.

 The fundamental project requirements are as follows:
 1. Implementation of a GitHub Actions workflow.